nuvibit-terraform-collection/discussions/README.md

-# alexandria
-The great library of Alexandria recently added a lot of useful information about NTC
+The great library of Alexandria is continuously adding useful information about NTC